Reimagined Library at Worcester Art Museum to Open March 2

 The Worcester Art Museum creates transformative programs and exhibitions, drawing on its exceptional collection of art.
 Dating from 3,000 BCE to the present, these works provide the foundation for a focus on audience engagement, connecting visitors of all ages and abilities with inspiring art and demonstrating its enduring relevance to daily life.
 Creative initiatives— including pioneering collaborative programs with local schools, fresh approaches to exhibition design and in-gallery teaching, and a long history of studio class instruction—offer opportunities for diverse audiences to experience art and learn both from and with artists.

-Since its founding in 1896, the Worcester Art Museum has assembled a collection of 38,000 objects: from the ancient Near East and Asia, to European and American paintings and sculptures, and continuing with works by contemporary artists from around the world.
+Since its founding in 1896, the Worcester Art Museum has assembled a collection of nearly 40,000 objects: from the ancient Near East and Asia, to European and American paintings and sculptures, and continuing with works by contemporary artists from around the world.
 WAM has a history of making large scale acquisitions, such as its Medieval Chapter House, the Worcester Hunt Mosaic, its 15th-century Spanish ceiling, and the Flemish Last Judgment tapestry.
 In 2013, the Museum acquired the John Woodman Higgins Armory Collection, comprising two thousand arms and armor objects.
 It continues to commission and present new works and a full calendar of exhibitions.
 For more information about the Worcester Art Museum, visit worcesterart.org.

 The Worcester Art Museum, located at 55 Salisbury Street in Worcester, MA, is open Wednesday through Sunday from 10 a.m. to 4 p.m.
 Admission is free for Museum Members and children ages 0-17.
 On the first Sunday of each month, admission is free for everyone.
 Museum parking is free.
 Tickets may be purchased in advance at worcesterart.org.